Nellore district: Economy

 The Gross District Domestic Product (GDDP) of Nellore district is crore (304.82 billion rupees) and makes up 5.8% of Andhra Pradesh's Gross State Domestic Product (GSDP).
 For the fiscal year 2013–14, Nellore's per capita income at current prices was ₹80782.
 The primary, secondary and tertiary sectors of the district contribute crore, crore and crore (97.29 billion, 63.2 billion and 144.33 billion rupees), respectively.
 The major agricultural contributors to the district's gross value added (GVA) include: paddy, sugarcane, lemon, tomato, milk, meat and fisheries.
 The major industrial and service contributors to the district's GVA include: construction, electricity, manufacturing, transport and education.

 Mining

 Nellore district produces most of the crude mica in India.
 Between 2011 and 2012, Nellore produced 1,784 tonnes of crude mica, the majority of India's total production of 1,899 tonnes.

 Epigraphical records

 In Nellore district, there exist a variety of Telugu inscriptions originating from several different kingdoms.
 Tamil inscriptions also exist near the Mallam Subramanyeshwara Swamy temple, which was constructed by Rajendhra Chola during the fourteenth century.

 Geography

-Located in the Coastal Andhra region in Andhra Pradesh and also a Tondai Nadu region, the district is bordered by the Bay of Bengal to the east, Kadapa district and Annamayya district to the west, Prakasam district to the north, and Tirupati district to the south.
+Located in the Coastal Andhra region in Andhra Pradesh and also a Tondai Nadu region, the district is bordered by the Bay of Bengal to the east, Kadapa district and Tirupati district to the west, Prakasam district and Markapuram district to the north, and Tirupati district to the south.